YasserZhang/datasciencecoursera/R_Programming/WeekThree.md

 * colSums = apply(x, 2, sum)
 * colMeans = apply(x, 2, mean)

-The shortcut functions are _much_ faster, but you won¡¯t notice unless you¡¯re using a large matrix.
+The shortcut functions are _much_ faster, but you wonÂ¡Â¯t notice unless youÂ¡Â¯re using a large matrix.

 ###Other Ways to Apply Other Ways to Apply
 Quantiles of the rows of a matrix.